Junnielexia/MeriSkill-Internship-Project/Sales Data Analysis.md

 - I changed the Price each column to currency
 - I Changed Order date from date time to shortdate
 - I created a revenue column to get the actual payment made from the quantity of product sold.
-- I changed Hours n month column from text to whole numbers.
+- I changed Hours and month column from text to whole numbers.

 ![Screenshot (282)](https://github.com/Junnielexia/MeriSkill-Internship-Project/assets/95970546/8125ea35-ffb2-4529-baa1-9905466a6c06)